miguellopezbecona/Migration-Profiler/README.md

 Its source code is stored in `migration_tool` folder.
 The other folders are used for utils, mainly.
 The main source code includes a test OpenMP multithreaded application to be profiled called `ABC`.
 It performs a simple element by element vector product which can be very customizable with options such as array size, CPUs to be used, number of repetitions, intensity of each iteration, etc.

 The app includes a simple mode where it just dumps the hardware counter data into CSV files, and the process hierarchy into JSON files.
 Each pair of files will be generated each `ELEMS_PER_PRINT` (defined in defined in `migration/migration_facade.h`) general samples (mixing instructions and memory ones).
-To activate this mode, you have to pass either `JUST_PROFILE` or `JUST_PROFILE_ENERGY` (for including energy consumption) macros at compilaton time with the option `-D`.
+To activate this mode, you have to pass either `JUST_PROFILE` or `JUST_PROFILE_ENERGY` (for including energy consumption) macros at compilation time with the option `-D`.
 Though, the Makefile easies this task by using `make just_profile` or `make just_profile_energy`.

 Other macros can be commented/uncommented to increase/decrease the amount of printing, such as `EVENT_OUTPUT` in `my_profiler.c`, `ANNEALING_OUTPUT` in `strategies/annealing.h`, `GENETIC_OUTPUT` in `strategies/genetic/individual.h`, `PERFORMANCE_OUTPUT` in `strategies/page_ops.h` or `TH_MIGR_OUTPUT` and `PG_MIGR_OUTPUT` in `migration/migration_algorithm.h`.
 Macros are used as well to control what migration strategies will be used.
 Those are in `migration/migration_algorithm.h` and you can comment or uncomment them to choose your own combination of strategies.
 In the future, some of these configurations will be customizables at compilation time, just like the `JUST_PROFILE` mode.